Darxo/Hardened/README.md

 - Spawn an overlay animation when depleting a throwing weapon or a quiver
 - **Hand to Hand** and **Zombie Bite** skills will now always be sorted to the front in the UI
 - **Knock Back**, **Hook** and **Repel** can no longer be used on enemies which are immune to Displacement or which are Rooted.
 Using them will now print a combat log with the roll and hitchance of the attack
-- **Disarm** can no longer be used on enemies which are immune to disarm or which are stunned
+- **Disarm** can no longer be used on enemies which are immune to disarm, which are stunned or which have no weapon equipped
 - **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
 - **Night Effect**, **Double Grip**, **Pattern Recognition**, **Bulwark** and **Man of Steel** no longer display a Mini-Icon
 - Increase sprite size of **Crossbow** by 25% to make it more different from **Light Crossbow**